 As an immensely versatile singer, actress and dancer, McDonald explained that her life wasn’t always so hopeful and encouraging.
 Middle school was a difficult time in her life, when students were cruelest to her and ostracized her.

-McDonald was able to learn from her experiences and used them as a platform to help teens today who are going through the same abuse.
+McDonald now uses her experiences to help teens today who are going through the same abuse.
 To hear more about Wé McDonald, her career and the powerful message she has for those who are being bullied, don’t miss this segment of One-on-One with Steve Adubato.

 For more stories that impact New Jersey residents, click over to our Hot Topics in NJ series.